Hafsid dynasty: Rise to power

 A year later, in 1229, al-Ma'mun officially renounced Almohad doctrine.
 Abu Zakariya used this as a pretext to repudiate his authority and to declare himself independent.
 By this point, Al-Ma'mun did not have the means to stop him or to reassert control over Ifriqiya.
 Initially, Abu Zakariya had his name mentioned in the khutba (the sermon during Friday prayer) with the title of amir, but in 1236 or 1237 he began to adopt the caliphal title of Amir al-Mu'minin, in direct challenge to the Almohad caliph in Marrakesh.
+He also initially organized the state around the Almohad elites, portraying his regime as a continuation of the Almohad system and placing Hafsid family members and Almohad shaykhs (tribal chiefs) in most important positions.
+He created the post of shaykh al-muwahhidin ('Chief of the Almohads'), often held by a Hafsid family member, who served as the ruler's deputy and to whom all the Almohad chiefs answered.

 Abu Zakariya annexed Constantine (Qusantina) and Béjaïa (Bijaya) in 1230.
 In 1234, he chased Yahya Ibn Ghaniya out of the countryside south of Constantine in 1234, ending this lingering threat.
 In 1235 he captured Algiers and then established his authority as far as the Chelif River to the west.
 In the following years he subdued various rural tribes, such as the Hawwara, but allowed some of the Banu Tujin tribes in the central Maghreb to govern themselves as small vassal states that secured his western borders.
 He welcomed many refugees and immigrants from al-Andalus who were fleeing the advance of the Reconquista.
 He appointed some of them to important political positions and recruited Andalusi military regiments as a way of counteracting the power and influence of traditional Almohad elites.

 For a time, the Nasrid ruler of Granada in al-Andalus, Ibn al-Ahmar, briefly acknowledged Abu Zakariya's suzerainty in an attempt to enlist his help against Christian forces.
 Ultimately, Hafsid intervention on the Iberian Peninsula was limited to sending a fleet to Muslim Valencia's aid in 1238.
 Abu Zakariya showed more interest in trying to recreate some of the former authority of the Almohads over the Maghreb and he made attempts to extend his control further west.
 In 1242, he captured Tlemcen from the Zayyanids, but the Zayyanid leader Yaghmurasan evaded him.
 The two leaders eventually came to an agreement, with Yaghmurasan continuing to rule in Tlemcen but agreeing to formally recognize Abu Zakariya's authority.
 That same year, Sijilmasa and Ceuta (Sabta) also recognized his authority, though these would later fall under Marinid control.
 This policy of western expansion ended with Abu Zakariya's death (1249).